rustodon/rustodon/README.md

 On some operating systems, you may need to separately install the Postgres client library, as well as the MySQL library (even if we won't ever use it):

-* Debian/Ubuntu: `apt install libpq-dev libmysqlclient-dev`
+* Ubuntu: `apt install libpq-dev libmysqlclient-dev`
+* Debian: `apt install libpq-dev default-libmysqlclient-dev`

 Sass/SCSS is used to make stylesheeting a bit nicer, so you'll have to install Ruby via your favourite method and `gem install sass`.